 Association of Native American Medical Students (ANAMS)

-Mission/Purpose: ANAMS at UCSF is an organization of health professions students who self-identify as Native American, or allies, who are working together to advance representation of Native Americans on campus.
+Mission/Purpose: ANAMS at UCSF is an organization of health professions students who self-identify as Native American, or allies, who are working together to advance the representation of Native Americans on campus.
 ANAMS at UCSF also promotes cultural understanding and an awareness of the health disparities affecting Native American/Alaskan Native peoples through educational programs and campus events.

 Annual Programs: Native Health Elective (fall), Native American Heritage Month programming (November), Native@UCSF Retreat, NABARI Youth Decolonization Camp